canonical/rockcraft/docs/tutorials/migrate-to-chiselled-rock.rst

     2023-04-19 15:56:00.567 :: 2023-04-19 13:56:00.148 Exported to OCI archive 'dotnet-runtime_chiselled_amd64.rock'

 At the end of the process, a file named ``dotnet-runtime_chiselled_amd64.rock`` should be present in the current directory.
-That's your Chiselled ROCK, as an OCI archive.
+That's your chiselled rock, as an OCI archive.

-Test the ROCK
+Test the rock
 -------------

-First, import the recently created ROCK into Docker:
+First, import the recently created rock into Docker:

 .. literalinclude:: code/migrate-to-chiselled-rock/task.yaml
     :language: bash